amanshharma/Advanced-Reusable-React-Native-Applications/README.md

 # :heavy_check_mark: Advanced-Reusable-React-Native-Applications
-Applications built for practice by using advanced and latest concepts in React Native
+Applications built by using advanced and latest concepts in React Native.
+(More coming soon... :100:)

 ## :star: TINDER LIKE SWIPE DECK APP